 And in this example, I’ve selected more photos than can fit on a single contact sheet with this particular 4×5 grid.
 The extras automatically roll over into a new page.
 You can see how many pages it creates and move between them by using the toolbar just above the filmstrip.
-At right you’ll see Page x of x, at the arrows at left allow you to go forward and back between the pages.
+At the right, you’ll see Page x of x, and the arrows at left allow you to go forward and back between the pages.

 Contact Sheet Settings

 The next step is to adjust the contact sheet’s settings as necessary.
 These are all done with the panels at the right of the page.